langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - Break down automation scripts into modular components or functions to improve code organisation, reusability, and maintainability.
 Modularisation enhances readability and allows for easier debugging and testing.
-  [Medium: Python for Automation: Streamling Tasks with Scripting][
+  [Medium: Python for Automation: Streamlining Tasks with Scripting][
     medium-python-for-automation-streamlining tasks-with-scripting]

 ##### Error Handling

 - Implement robust error handling mechanisms to gracefully handle exceptions and errors that may occur during script execution.
 Proper error handling prevents script failures and ensures the reliability of automation workflows.
-  [Medium: Python for Automation: Streamling Tasks with Scripting][
+  [Medium: Python for Automation: Streamlining Tasks with Scripting][
     medium-python-for-automation-streamlining tasks-with-scripting]

 ##### Logging & Monitoring

 - Incorporate logging and monitoring functionality into automation scripts to track execution progress, record errors, and generate audit trails.
 Logging helps troubleshoot issues and provides visibility into script behaviour.
-  [Medium: Python for Automation: Streamling Tasks with Scripting][
+  [Medium: Python for Automation: Streamlining Tasks with Scripting][
     medium-python-for-automation-streamlining tasks-with-scripting]

 ##### Documentation

 - Document automation scripts thoroughly, including descriptions of functionality, input parameters, output formats, and usage instructions.
 Well-documented scripts are easier to understand, maintain, and share with other team members.
-  [Medium: Python for Automation: Streamling Tasks with Scripting][
+  [Medium: Python for Automation: Streamlining Tasks with Scripting][
     medium-python-for-automation-streamlining tasks-with-scripting]

 ##### Testing